Khan/perseus/CONTRIBUTING.md

 ## Getting started locally

-Note: if you're a Khan employee and have the webapp repo checked out, you should check perseus out next to webapp, in your Khan folder.
+Note: if you're a KA employee and have the webapp repo checked out, you should check perseus out next to webapp, in your /khan folder.

     git clone git@github.com:Khan/perseus.git
     cd perseus/